TheAlgorithms/TypeScript/CONTRIBUTING.md

 - Use only `let` and `const`, never use `var`
 - Prefer proper input/output of your functions over side effects.
 - We strongly recommend the use of ECMAScript 6.
-- Avoid the use of `any` type.
-Create an interface/class instead.
+- Only use `any` if appropriate.
+Prefer to create proper types instead.
 - Don't prefix Interfaces with `I`.
 - Prefer not to use `null` nor `undefined` for explicit unavailability.